apat20/apat20.github.io/_pages/cv.md

 * Leadership Experience
   * Graduate Student Organisation (SBU) - Secretary (Executive Board): July 2020 - May 2021
+    * Elected by the graduate student body at Stony Brook University.
+    * Responsible for maintaining GSO documents and records pertaining to the E-board and Senate
+    * Chaired the Elections Committee charged with conducting campus-wide elections in tandem with University administration
+    * Kickstarted various initiatives during COVID-19 to increase student and alumni engagement while fostering a strong community spirit
+  * Graduate Housing Residents Association (SBU) - Treasurer (Executive Board): Sept 2019 - Sept 2021
-    * Elected by the graduate student body at Stony Brook University to serve as a member of the Executive Board.
+    * Elected by the graduate student body residing on-campus to serve as a member of the Executive Board
-    * Responsible for maintaining
+    * Responsible for maintaining expenditure records and procuring funds from programming
-  * Graduate Housing
+  * Graduate Student Organisation (SBU) - Senator: Sept 2019 - May 2020
+    * Represented the Department of Mechanical Engineering as the primary Senator at the GSO Senate meetings.
+  * Indian Graduate Student Association (SBU) - President (Executive Board): Nov 2017 -  Dec 2018
+    * Organized and conducted various cultural events and student orientations for the Indian graduate student community at SBU.

 Honors and Awards
 ======

+* Winner - Graduate Research Symposium, Stony Brook University: March 2023
+  Topic: Task-Oriented Grasping with Point Cloud Representation of Objects

+* Techanology Innovation Award Runner Up, SAE Baja India: Feb 2016

+* Ranked 34th in the Maharashtra Talent Search Examination 2008 conduted by Modern Education Society's Center for Talent Search and Excellence.

 References will be provide on request.